atlassian-labs/data-center-terraform/docs/docs/development/HOW_ADD_PRODUCT.md

-# How to add product
+# How to add products